 Utopia: The Genius of Emily Kame Kngwarreye

-This exhibition showcases 120 works, including many iconic pieces, drawn from some 60 public, private and corporate collections.
-It charts the evolution of a short but intensely creative career – from Emily's first canvas painted in 1988 until her death in late 1996.
-It reveals lines of continuity that connect her first works with her last.
+This exhibition showcased 120 works, including many iconic pieces, drawn from some 60 public, private and corporate collections.
+It charted the evolution of a short but intensely creative career – from Emily's first canvas painted in 1988 until her death in late 1996.
+It revealed lines of continuity that connected her first works with her last.

-This is first time an exhibition of this scale and significance has been brought together on the work of Emily Kame Kngwarreye.
+This was first time an exhibition of this scale and significance had been brought together on the work of Emily Kame Kngwarreye.
 A 1998 retrospective of Emily's work, also curated by Margo Neale, included only 94 works.

 Utopia: The Genius of Emily Kame Kngwarreye travelled to galleries in Japan from February to July 2008.
 The National Museum of Australia is the exhibition's only Australian venue and, although somewhat different from the exhibition shown in Japan, includes the most significant and largest Emily works.

-The exhibition has been supported by the Australian Government and significant partners in Japan.
+The exhibition was supported by the Australian Government and significant partners in Japan.
 An Indigenous reference group, including appropriate community members and supporters, has been integral to the success of the project.

-The exhibition is organised in broad chronological sections by subject to assist viewers new to the work of Emily Kame Kngwarreye.
-It is a curatorial device and should not be confused with the artist's vision, where everything is interconnected and indivisible.
+The exhibition was organised in broad chronological sections by subject to assist viewers new to the work of Emily Kame Kngwarreye.
+This curatorial device should not be confused with the artist's vision, where everything is interconnected and indivisible.

 Out of respect

-Relatives of the artist are advised that images of Emily Kame Kngwarreye and other Aboriginal people who might be deceased appear in this exhibition.
+Relatives of the artist are advised that images of Emily Kame Kngwarreye and other Aboriginal people who might be deceased appeared in this exhibition and on the website.

 Emily Kame Kngwarreye was born about 1910 and died on 2 September 1996.
 For a period of time the use of her name was suppressed in accordance with custom, and since then the spelling of her name has been altered by some as a sign of respect to this custom or for linguistic reasons.
 However, this practice of altered spelling is not universal.